 - 7 Heavy Equipment Movers

-Types of heavy haul trailers
+Types of trailers for hauling heavy equipment

-The most common hauling equipment used for Army construction work are the 5- and 20-ton dump trucks, both of which are organic to most engineer units.
+The most common hauling equipment used for any construction work are the 5- and 20-ton dump trucks, both of which are organic to most engineer units.
 Equipment trailers are used to transport heavy construction equipment not designed for cross-country travel.
 They are also used to haul long, oversize items and packaged items.

 The 5-ton family of medium tactical vehicles and the 20-ton dump trucks can be used for a variety of purposes.
 This manual, however, discusses dump trucks used primarily for hauling, dumping, and spreading earth, rock, or processed aggregates.